TorbenSDJohansen/HANA/README.md

 ## TODO

 - [ ] How to download database
-- [ ] How to prepare environment, including which packages are needed
+- [x] How to prepare environment, including which packages are needed
-- [ ] Explain Resuming training
+- [ ] Explain Resuming training.
+Maybe use line 242 in networks/expriment.py to change self.epoch before main loop: self.epochs -= epochs
 - [ ] Transfer learning
 - [ ] Explaining settings.py
 - [ ] Is recall the right word to use?
 In paper and in code